Expired listings can be a diamond in the rough (and worth the mining!) for real estate agents who excel in the following marketing strategies

 Your presentation should include a healthy mix of high-quality images from past listings, referrals, sales metrics, and community/neighborhood statistics.

-Once you present your listing presentation, begin it address the needs of the seller with a comprehensive marketing plan on how you will succeed.
+Once you finish your listing presentation, address the needs of the seller with a comprehensive marketing plan on how you will succeed.
 Discuss any issues you noticed with the previous listing, like poor-quality interior images or lack of marketing altogether.
 If you’ve succeeded in winning and selling an expired listing before, this would be a great opportunity to show the seller before and after images.

 Here are some before and after images from real estate agents who used Virtuance Real Estate Photography: